Water Department FAQs

 Where does the water come from?

-The Tullahoma Utilities Board's water is supplied by the Duck River Utility Commission (DRUC), which treats surface water from the Normandy Reservoir.
+The Tullahoma Utilities Authority's water is supplied by the Duck River Utility Commission (DRUC), which treats surface water from the Normandy Reservoir.
 The reservoir was constructed by the Tennessee Valley Authority in 1976.
 It is filled by flow from the upper Duck River Basin.
 TVA owns the land surrounding the reservoir and is actively working with DRUC and the state's Division of Water Pollution Control to protect the reservoir.
 A source water assessment program is under development for the reservoir and will be available soon.

 How do I know my water is clean?

-Water samples are routinely collected and tested each day, both by TUB and DRUC, from the source water right to your home - checking purity and identifying potential problems.
+Water samples are routinely collected and tested each day, both by TUA and DRUC, from the source water right to your home - checking purity and identifying potential problems.
 The water delivered to your home complied with, or did better than, all state and Federal drinking water requirements.

 How much does the water cost?